 A heart-wrenching account of one medic’s journey through the sorrow of managing the emergencies of others.
 This tell-all story will put you on the front line of the reality of street paramedicine.
 From gruesome and violent encounters to making split-second decisions which may have cost a life, experience the emotional struggle our responders have to deal with on a daily basis.
 Through the highs and lows of his career, ten-year Paramedic David Stone doesn’t hold back as he tells of the circumstances which haunted him and eventually drove him out of the career… and why it was all worth it in the end.
 Ride front seat with this thrill-packed memoir encompassing over a decade of true stories from the medic who experienced it.

 "You won't regret reading this powerful novel.
 Once I started reading, I could not put it down.
-The book gave me a greater insight on the life of a paramedic.
-The book is riveting and suspenseful and I guarantee you will find it a powerful book!" - Kandi, Stockton, CA
+The book is riveting and suspenseful and I guarantee you will find it a powerful book!" - Kandi, Amazon Review

 "This book is as good as it gets!
-The wonderful journey that you as a reader gets to take with the author is mind blowing.
-It presents the human side of learning and working as a paramedic, that we as either patients or society in general just don't think about as we should." - Melanie Francis, Amazon Review
+The wonderful journey that you as a reader gets to take with the author is mind blowing." - Melanie Francis, Amazon Review

 From the Author